edwinhrj/kafka-spark-streaming/README.md

 - **Apache Cassandra** – distributed NoSQL database for storage
 - **Apache Airflow** – task scheduler for orchestrating the data producer

 The pipeline fetches random user data from an API, streams it into Kafka, processes it with Spark, and stores it in Cassandra.
+All the above containers run in Docker containers.

 ---